- Benefits of good nutrition during cancer treatment

 Phytonutrients or phytochemicals are plant compounds like carotenoids, lycopene, resveratrol, and phytosterols that are thought to have health-protecting qualities.
 They are found in plant products such as fruits, vegetables, and teas.
 Pill or supplement forms of phytochemicals have not been shown to be as helpful as eating the foods that contain them.

 Herbs have been used to treat disease for hundreds of years, with mixed results.
 Today, herbs are found in many products, like pills, liquid extracts, teas, and ointments.
 Many of these products are harmless and safe to use, but others can cause severe and harmful side effects.
 Some may even interfere with proven cancer treatments, including chemo, radiation therapy, and recovery from surgery.
 If you are interested in using products containing herbs, talk about it with your oncologist or nurse first.

-Many people believe that if they find a pill or supplement in stores, it is safe and it works.
-The Food and Drug Administration (FDA) put out rules in 2007 to help ensure that supplements contain what their labels claim they do, but the supplement’s safety and its effects on the body are not addressed by any FDA rules.
+Many people believe that if they find a pill or supplement in stores, it’s safe and it works.
+The Food and Drug Administration (FDA) has rules to help ensure that supplements contain what their labels claim they do, but the supplement’s safety and its effects on the body are not addressed by any FDA rules.
 The FDA does not make manufacturers of these products print possible side effects on their labels.
-And the FDA cannot pull a dietary supplement or herbal product from the market unless it can prove that the product is unsafe.
+And the FDA cannot pull a dietary supplement or herbal product from the market unless they have proof that the product is unsafe.

+This means there’s no sure way to know if a supplement is safe or how it will affect you.
 Tell your health care team about any over-the-counter products or supplements you are using or are thinking about using.
-Take the bottle(s) to your doctor to talk about the dose, and be sure that the ingredients do not interfere with your health or cancer treatments.
+Take the bottle(s) to your doctor to talk about the dose and be sure that the ingredients do not interfere with your health or cancer treatments.
 Some other safety tips: